vysakh-menon-aot/sbc-common-components/vue/sbc-common-components/README.md

 use npm link for local dev.
 ```
-go to the project root
+go to the sbc-common-components project root

 npm link

-Go to the client project [where this module is being used]
+Go to the client project [where this module is being used] [ie SBC-AUTH or COOPS-WEB project]

 npm link sbc-common-components
 ```